kshutashvili/shopbot/README.md

-Setup local copy of shopbot project
+Setup local copy of shopbot project(Linux and OS X:)
 ===================